mridul037/mridul037/README.md

 **Quote of the hour:**

-The manager's function is not to make people work, but to make it possible for people to work.
+The real problem with throwaway code comes when it isn't thrown away.

-~ Tom DeMarco
+~ Joseph Yoder (computer scientist)
 <pre>

 </pre>